shubham170102/TAS_Schedule/README.md

         "Max": "Maximum Size"
     }
 )
-m.solve() #this is the step that takes a long time m.outputResults()
+matcher.solve() #this is the step that takes a long time matcher.outputResults()
 ```

-Requires:
+### Requires:
 - Pulp
 - Pandas
 >Install these by running:
 >`pip install pulp`
 >`pip install pandas`

-For the regular hard constraints matcher script (not PuLP):
+For the old hard constraints matcher script (not PuLP):
->Install OR-Tools by running:
+>Install Google OR-Tools by running:
 >`python -m pip install --upgrade --user ortools`